 - Terminate their candidacies prior to the petitioning period;

 - Fail to get on the ballot in the primary and/or general election;

 - Fail to gather and submit petitions; or

 - Eventually do not face opposition on the ballot.

 Limits on Public Funds

-There is a cap on the total amount of public funds available to each candidate, equal to 55 percent of a candidate’s spending limit.
+There is a cap on the total amount of public funds available to each candidate.
 The cap ensures candidates use a combination of public and private funds to finance their campaigns.
-Candidates who receive public funds may only spend this money to further their campaign, and must agree to return public funds that were not spent in accordance with the rules.
+Candidates may only spend public funds to further their campaign, and must agree to return public funds that were not spent in accordance with the rules.